n-armstrong/fosc/README.md

 ### <br>Configure Fosc

-In your sclang startup file, add code to allow __Fosc__ to communicate with LilyPond. __Note__: it's possible that your LilyPond binary may be installed somewhere different to the standard locations below.
+In your sclang startup file, add code to allow __Fosc__ to communicate with LilyPond. __Note__: it's possible that your LilyPond executable is installed somewhere different to the standard locations below.

 __Mac OS X__
 ```supercollider